Skip to main content

 Step 5: Customize headers (optional)

-If your webhook needs specific HTTP headers (like, for example, an authorization token), add them here.
-For example, if you need to add the token abc-123456-789 to the X-Authorization header, enter the following into the box:
+If your webhook requires specific HTTP headers (e.g., authorization tokens), add them here.
+For example, to add an authorization token:

 X-Authorization: abc-123456-789